safari12/home_visit_service/README.md

 ----
 ## ```Visits```
 When a member request a visit, it will debit from the account the visit's duration from their remaining_minutes.
-If the member tried to request a visit duration greater than the minutes they have the api respond with an error.
+If an account tried to request a visit duration greater than the minutes they have the api respond with an error.
 When a pal fulfills a visit, it gets credited to their account's remaining_minutes.
-Pals cannot not fulfill their own visit.
-And a member cannot fulfill a visit
+Accounts cannot not fulfill their own visit

 For a visit the following tasks are supported
 ```